We really do want it all in today’s world: fame, money, and love!

 Finding their purpose gave them the energy and desire to give back to others.

-The Salinettis still work the long of hours they’d done as landscapers; but, they are less stressed.
+The Salinettis still work the same long hours as they did as landscapers but are less stressed.

 And, in the course of doing so, their business is thriving, their children are happy, and they are recognized as experts in their field.